dzchoi/Allow-WiFi-temporarily-for-kids/README.md

 ### Want to give it more time?

-During a device is using WiFi, you can run the command again with more time specified and then you will delay the expiration time by that amount of time.
+During a device is using WiFi, you can run the command again with more time specified and then you will get the expiration delayed by that amount of time.

 ### Further applications.